 “Ja, I love zee strudel!
 Vhen are vee going, dharling?”
 I’m Dieter from Sprockets; Bruno, Hanz, and Franz—they all come into form as I run around the house screaming, “Get to zee choppah!” a la Arnold in Predator.
-I look over and see my date’s eyes rolling back in her head, and say to myself, she’s such a pahty pooopah!
+I look over and see my Lauren’s eyes rolling back in her head, and say to myself, she’s such a pahty pooopah!
 I scream at her, “Ja!
 Deal vis it!
 Vee ah going to Schnitzelhaus, und I am veahring my most favorite Lederhosen!”
 Her silence confirms that I’m making headway.

 We arrive, and the place is packed, so I’m excited and hopeful.
 Surrounded by traditional Bavarian furniture and staff dressed in traditional Bavarian garb, I can’t help but fall into character again.
 My waitress asks, “Sprechen Sie Deutsch?”
 (Do you speak German?) to which I respond, “Nein, I took Uber here, and I’m feeling very Uberish!”
-My date kicks me in the shin under the table.
+Lauren kicks me in the shin under the table.
 “Would you shut up!”
 I smile and say, “Vell, vee are very kranky aren’t vee!”

 I order my beer, “Eins Franziskaner, bitte” (One beer, please).
 The waitress, who is straight up Austrian and wearing a traditional dirndl, gives me half a smile and walks away.
 Lauren proceeds to call her back and orders a bottle of Riesling, declaring that more than one glass will be needed.
 Lauren states, “I plan on blacking out and not remembering any of this.”
 The waitress nods and heads off to the kitchen.